Current open positions:

 Requisition No: D-23-SPI-00041

 Through its postdoctoral research associate positions, C-PREE provides recent PhD graduates an opportunity to participate and contribute to the vital range of research conducted by the center.
-Current open positions are listed below.

 C-PREE also considers requests for self-funded visitors on a rolling basis.
 If you are interested in working with C-PREE as a visiting researcher, please contact the faculty member you are interested in working with.